The Law on Personal Data Protection, Moldovan Privacy

 - The right to object or opt-out– The Law on Personal Data Protection states that “data subjects have the right to object, at any time and free of charge, on compelling legitimate grounds relating to his/her particular situation to the processing of personal data relating to him/her, save where otherwise provided by law”.

 - The right not to be subject to automated decision making– Data subjects have the right not to be subject to data processing decisions made solely on the basis of automated processing methods or means.

 As it relates to non-compliance with the law, the Law on Personal Data Protection is not enforced by a single governing authority or legal body, in contrast to many other data privacy laws.
-Instead, the law is enforced through the regulations and provisions set forth by Criminal Code of the Republic of Moldova (No. 985-XV of 18 April 2002), also known as the Criminal Code for short.
-To this end, individuals and organizations who fail to comply with the Law on Personal Data Protection are subject to a monetary penalty of up to €7,500 ($8,661), “the deprivation to carry out certain activities for a period of one year”, and civil liablities.
+Instead, the law is enforced through the regulations and provisions set forth by the Criminal Code of the Republic of Moldova (No. 985-XV of 18 April 2002), also known as the Criminal Code for short.
+To this end, individuals and organizations who fail to comply with the Law on Personal Data Protection are subject to a monetary penalty of up to €7,500 ($8,661), “the deprivation to carry out certain activities for a period of one year”, and civil liabilities.

 As Moldova is not a part of the EU and does not fall under the jurisdiction of the General Data Protection Regulation, the country needed a data privacy law that was on par with other European nations.
 While the provisions of the Law on Personal Data Protection are somewhat dated when compared to more modern privacy policies, the law nevertheless provides protection to Moldovan citizens as it relates to their personal data and in turn, their privacy.
-Moving forward, Moldova may look to pass additional legislation to bring their data protection and privacy infrastructures up to date with the EU’s GDPR Law.
+Moving forward, Moldova may look to pass additional legislation to bring its data protection and privacy infrastructures up to date with the EU’s GDPR Law.